microsoft/TypeScript-New-Handbook/chapters/Types from Extraction.md

      ^?
 ```

-You may even see an error if you try to index a property that doesn't exist:
+You'll even see an error if you try to index a property that doesn't exist:

 ```ts
 type Person = { age: number, name: string, alive: boolean };